 THE FUTURE OF WORK

-The Future of Work will be presented in four hour-long Zoom presentations held on four successive Thursdays, from Noon-1PM, starting February 18.
+The Future of Work was presented in four hour-long Zoom presentations held on four successive Thursdays, from Noon-1PM, starting February 18.

 Senator Nancy Skinner; Micah Weinberg, CA Forward; Julie Baker, Californians for the Arts; Jot Condie, California Restaurant Association

 What will the workplace look like when the pandemic is over?
 One report indicates that women made up 100% of the job losses in December, 2020 – why, and what happens now?
 What will happen to the industries that have been particularly hard-hit, like restaurants and live events/entertainment?
 And what will be different about work post-pandemic: is working from home the ‘new normal’?

 Leo Feler, UCLA Anderson Forecast; Tom Hiltachk, Bell, McAndrews & Hiltachk; and Nicole Moore, Rideshare Drivers United

 Moderated by Rich Ehisen, State Net Capitol Journal

 After a hard-fought battle at the ballot box, Proposition 22 is law.
 But, questions remain, the first of which is: does it stand up to the current court challenge?
 How will 22 impact unions?
 What other industries may turn to gig work?
 And, what does a new, pro-labor administration in the White House mean for California?

 Rob Lapsley, California Business Roundtable; Lenny Mendonca, McKinsey & Co., Caitlin Vega, Union Made Strategies; Evan White, California Policy Lab;